58) Scream 2: Cotton Interrogated (1:09:34-1:12:54)

 Okay.
 This is the weakest of the killer reveals, but there’s a lot of fun to be had here.

 Sidney arrives at Kirby’s only to be instantly attacked by Ghostface.
 Her and Jill bolt upstairs and we’re treated to a tense moment on the roof which I wish lasted a beat or two longer.
 For a second, there’s some real suspense and this movie doesn’t have enough of that.

 The best part is with Kirby down in the basement reliving Stab as Casey Becker.
 With Charlie tied up outside like Steven Orth, the killer calls her for some pop trivia.
 You know the drill.
-If she gets it right, Charlie lives.
-If she gets it wrong, he dies.
 When asking her a question about a “horror movie remake”, Kirby doesn’t allow the killer to finish his question, instead choosing to name every single horror remake of the last decade and it’s fucking amazing.

 Halloween.
 Texas Chainsaw.
 Dawn Of The Dead.
 The Hills Have Eyes.
 Amityville Horror.
 Last House On The Left.
 Friday The 13th.
 A Nightmare On Elm Street.
 My Bloody Valentine.
 When A Stranger Calls.
 Prom Night.
 Black Christmas.
 House Of Wax.
 The Fog.
 Piranha.

 Now this is some fun commentary!
 The sheer amount of remakes in the 2000s is insane and goes to show you how sad the state of the genre was at this point.
 But what if the answer to the question was The Stepfather?

 The first twist is when Charlie stabs and betrays Kirby and it’s gut wrenching.
 Literally.